LucyHeath/Bored/README.md

 Bored? was deployed with Netlify and can be experienced [here](https://bit.ly/Bored_).

 ## Getting Started/Code Installation
 Clone or download the Github repo.
-Open it in the editor of your choice and run yarn in your terminal to install all dependencies.
-Add Axios with yarn add axios command, then start the server with yarn start.
+Open it in the editor of your choice and run `yarn` in your terminal to install all dependencies.
+Add Axios with yarn `add axios` command, then start the server with `yarn start`.

 ## Timeframe & Working Team
 I created this website for General Assembly's project two, along with my other team members Imra Skaliks and Margherita Varosio.
 We were given 48 hours to build a website using REACT and a third party public API.